mostmojo/log/log-2.md

 **Today's Progress**

 • Continue data visualizations with `numpy`.
+Below is a recap of `sizing` and using numpy arrays to double up the scale of dots.
 ```
 # Import numpy as np
 import numpy as np